itsjoekent-archive/voxelkit/NEXT.md

 FUTURE

+- we should move ApiError to 'api' ?
+- how do we mock request's for unit testing?
 - eslint
   - can we enforce ordering imports alphabetically ?
   - can we enforce no back ticks, use `@/...` ?